signalfx/docker-collectd/README.md

 statistics.
 It's possible to run collectd without passing the parent host's `/proc` filesystem without running the container as privileged, but the metrics would not be accurate.

+### Do I need to pass in /etc?

+It's actually optional but we use this to get the host OS's version so the SignalFx Collectd Plugin will function correctly and report the right information.
+If you leave it out you will see the container's OS in the meta-data for this host.

 ### Why can't I exec into the running docker container?